-Wisconsin Dells may be the waterpark capital of the world, but at its heart it is a weird and kitschy get-away that defies explanation (and reality) with uniquely strange attractions like the upside White House called Top Secret, the Museum of Historic Torture Devices, Alligator Alley, the Tommy Bartlett Exploratory (formerly Robot World), Wizard Quest, and, of course, Ripley’s Believe It or Not!
+It may be the Waterpark Capital of the World, but at its heart Wisconsin Dells it is a weird and kitschy get-away that defies explanation (and reality) with uniquely strange attractions like the upside White House called Top Secret, the Museum of Historic Torture Devices, Alligator Alley, the Tommy Bartlett Exploratory (formerly Robot World), Wizard Quest, and, of course, Ripley’s Believe It or Not!

 Sadly, some of our favorite places, like the quirky Wonder Spot, or the beloved Fort Dells (which is now a Walgreens and McDonalds) have eventually ended up on the wrong side of the dirt over the years.
-Below are three classic haunted houses in Wisconsin Dells that may have given you nightmares during family vacations as a kid, but have since given up the ghost.
+Below are three classic haunted houses in Wisconsin Dells that may have given you nightmares during childhood family vacations, but have since given up the ghost.

 Castle of Terror

-Part of the Extreme World park, the Castle of Terror was a huge castle facade with menacing skulls and gargoyles.
-But the only terror to be found inside, if the reviews on TripAdvisor are accurate, was the fact that you just laid down your hard-earned cash to get into the “WORST haunted house in the Dells.”
+Part of the Extreme World park, the Castle of Terror was a huge castle façade with menacing skulls and gargoyles.
+But the only terror to be found inside, if the reviews on TripAdvisor are to be believed, was the fact that you just laid down your hard-earned cash to get into the “WORST haunted house in the Dells.”

 The reviews go on to explain that the Castle of Terror was little more than a five-minute walk through a “black maze with small little scene rooms with puppets that don’t even move.
 The scary part of this awful haunted house is your guide running ahead of you and screaming at you as you turn the corner.”